OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

 > ![](./README-Images/configureSite.png)

 If any of the following applies to you:
-> - You are logged in to your own Microsoft 365 Tenant on your machine and are deploying this Solutions Site in a different Tenant (multi-tenant scenario)
+- You are logged in to your own Microsoft 365 Tenant on your machine and are deploying this Solutions Site in a different Tenant (multi-tenant scenario)
-> - You want the script to create a Site Collection for you (requires SharePoint Administrator privileges)
+- You want the script to create a Site Collection for you (requires SharePoint Administrator privileges)

  You must install the SharePoint Online Management Shell pre-requisite, and select **Option 2** in the script when prompted.
 The site will be created at 'https://&lt;yourTenant&gt;&#46;sharepoint&#46;com/sites/<b>oneplacesolutions</b>'.

-\For multi-tenant scenarios where you want to deploy the template to an existing Site Collection (**Option 1**), please toggle SharePoint Online Management Shell Authentication to 'True' in the script by selecting 'S' in the menu before selecting another option.
+For multi-tenant scenarios where you want to deploy the template to an existing Site Collection (**Option 1**), please toggle SharePoint Online Management Shell Authentication to 'True' in the script by selecting 'S' in the menu before selecting another option.

 *Note: Option 1 will fail if the site named (by default '\*/oneplacesolutions') already exists.*

-\* All actions performed with the script will be logged to 'OPSScriptLog.txt' in your Documents folder (or under the Administrator account's Documents if running PowerShell as an Administrator).
+*All actions performed with the script will be logged to 'OPSScriptLog.txt' in your Documents folder (or under the Administrator account's Documents if running PowerShell as an Administrator).
 When requesting assistance with this script please send this log file as an attachment.
-This directory can be changed in-script.
+This directory can be changed in-script.*

-\* The log file will be uploaded to the Documents folder in the Solutions Site at the end of deployment for your record keeping.
+*The log file will be uploaded to the Documents folder in the Solutions Site at the end of deployment for your record keeping.*

 1. Start PowerShell on your machine: